Workflows

 Ongoing — Discover and re-measure

-- Save useful sources to Scrapbook; annotate surprising findings.
+- Save useful sources to Scrapbook as you find them.

 - Re-run prompts (Pro) after each meaningful publish.